elevate360/arctic/readme.txt

 == Frequently Asked Questions ==

-= How to change Atlantic theme fonts?
+= How to change Arctic Black theme fonts?
 You can easily install and use Easy Google Fonts plugin.

 == Changelog ==

-= 1.2.0 - September 18, 2017 =
+= 1.0.3 - February 25, 2018 =
+* Updated Footer copyright and theme credits
+* Updated Fontawesome css and use svg
-* Major update
+* Updated `style.css`
-* Added WooCommerce support
+* Updated `readme.md` and `readme.txt`
+* Updated `package.json` and `gruntfile.js` for development

 = 1.0.0 - August 6, 2017 =
 * Initial release

 == Credits ==

-Atlantic WordPress Theme, Copyright 2016 WordPress.org
-Atlantic is distributed under the terms of the GNU GPL
+Arctic Black WordPress Theme, Copyright 2016 WordPress.org Arctic Black is distributed under the terms of the GNU GPL

-Atlantic bundles the following third-party resources:
+Arctic Black bundles the following third-party resources:

 Based on Underscores, (C) 2012-2017 Automattic, Inc.
 **License:** GPLv2 or later